 Today’s mortgage industry is more flexible than most people realize.
 This is especially true when it comes to minimum down payments.
 And this kind of flexibility is important, when you consider the fact that home prices in Oregon have risen steadily over the last few years.

-According to the real estate information company Zillow, the median home value for the state rose by 7% over the last 12 months (ending in November 2017).
-That’s more than double what is considered to be a “normal” rate of growth, based on long-term historical averages.
-Prices are expected to continue rising in 2018, as well, though possibly at a slower pace.
+According to the real estate information company Zillow, the median home value for the state rose by 2.8% over the last 12 months (ending in March 2020).
+That’s a relatively healthy rate of growth, based on long-term historical averages.
+Prices are expected to continue rising in 2020, as well, at an event faster pace.
+More specifically, the average home price in Oregon is expected to increase 3.8% over the next year.
+As of this writing, the median home price in Oregon is $366,500.

 Higher housing costs can be a challenge for future home buyers.
 But there are a lot of financing options available these days, and some of them are fairly flexible when it comes to the upfront, out-of-pocket costs.
 That’s why it’s important to explore your options with a knowledgeable mortgage professional.